royroyee/royroyee/README.md

 - **Whatever you make**

-  Participating in the development of the Today's Menu, focusing on the **infrastructure**.
+  Contributed to the development of the Today's Menu, focusing on **infrastructure**.

 - **Rising Camp 8th Server**

-  Outstanding Graduate, Worked on **web backend** development.
+  Completed the Web Backend course as an Excellent Graduate.

 ## 🎖 Certificates